Part-time Externship Information and Application Process

 Past placements have included the ACLU of Michigan, the Washtenaw County Prosecutor's Office, the Washtenaw County Office of the Public Defender, the U.S. Attorney's Office for the Eastern District of Michigan, and the Executive Office of Immigration Review.

 There is also a classroom component to the part-time externship program.
 The class meets 9 times during the semester and discusses topics such as professionalism, supervision, and ethics.
+Please check the upcoming class schedule for the date and time of the seminar.
+If you cannot attend the seminar, you cannot do the part-time externship.

 Students earn either 3, 4, or 5 credits for an approved externship program in a regular academic term depending on the number of hours worked at the placement.
 All students receive 1 credit for the mandatory seminar.